Frequently Asked Questions

 What if my child does not want to be in treatment?

 This occurs occasionally.
-Sometimes younger children, anxious or trauma-exposed patients, or angry/apathetic teens are initially reticent to participate.
+Sometimes younger children, anxious or trauma-exposed patients, or distressed teens are initially reticent to participate.
 With these patients, it is important that I get the chance to build their trust in the office.
 This is critical to treatment success.
-To help with a youth's interest to come to treatment, I have stocked my office and waiting room with a wide variety of engaging and entertaining activities (e.g., streaming music options, YouTube, Netflix, etc).
-The activities in my office (the non-electronic ones) also serve as useful therapeutic tools, telling me about motor skills, intelligence, creativity, ability to problem solve and strategize, frustration tolerance, anxiety, etc. The bottom line, however, is that the interactive styles of therapy I offer work best as a collaborative process, and less well if I'm in the role of convincing someone to change.
+To help with a youth's willingness to come to treatment, I have stocked my office and waiting room with a wide variety of engaging and entertaining activities (e.g., streaming music options, YouTube, Netflix, etc).
+The activities in my office (the non-electronic ones) also serve as useful therapeutic tools, telling me about motor skills, intelligence, creativity, ability to problem-solve and strategize, frustration tolerance, anxiety, etc. The bottom line, however, is that the interactive styles of therapy I offer work best as a collaborative process, and less well if I'm in the role of convincing someone to change.
 I've had good success taking ambivalent (at best) young people from an initial evaluation and connecting with them, identifying their own goals, and completing successful treatment.
 I ask that young people give me a chance.
 Or, if not me, then someone else.
 As a parent, if you're worried about your child, I think you need to get them into an evaluation with someone unless you have a specific alternate plan to create the change you seek.
 Letting the child select the therapist of his/her choosing is often times the best way to resolve this situation.

 What is your cancellation policy?

 I must be notified of cancellations greater than 48 hours before the scheduled appointment.
 If not, you will be charged the full amount for that appointment.
 "No shows" or being frequently late to appointments are a significant obstacle to treatment.
 I am willing to commit to helping with your problem, but as this is a collaborative process, I require the commitment to be mutual.